ddalthorp/GenEst/README.md

 ### Updated version of R (>= 3.5.0, released on 23 April 2018):
 R is free and open source software for statistical computing.
 If R is not installed on your computer or if your version of R is <3.5.0, download and install the latest version from https://cran.r-project.org/, following the instructions provided at the site.
 In particular, "Download" and then "install R for the first time" (if working in Windows), or "Download" and then follow the further instructions on the subsequent web page (if working on Mac OS or Linux-like OS).
 If you already have an older copy of R installed on your computer, the new version will be installed alongside the old.
 Unless you know a reason why you want to keep both versions, it is usually a good idea to uninstall the old version to avoid confusion and clutter.

-NOTE TO EXPERIENCED R USERS: When you install a new version of R, packages that you previously installed in an older version may not be immediately available to the new R. If not, the easiest way to make them available is may be to copy the package folders in your old "library" folder into the "library" folder in your new R installation.
+NOTE TO EXPERIENCED R USERS: When you install a new version of R, packages that you previously installed under an older version may not be immediately available to the new R. If not, the easiest way to make them available is to copy the package folders in your old "library" folder into the "library" folder in your new R installation.
 Then, enter `update.packages()` in R. If asked about a CRAN mirror, choose the nearest location.
 If you are working in Windows OS and are asked whether you want to install packages "from source", choose "No".

 ### Third-party packages: